maximuslee1226/adbmeetup-amlops/README.md

 ![alt text](./readme_images/successful_local_build.png)

 ### Test Inference Container
-1. Change directory into the Project_One-Tests folder.
+1. Change directory into the adbmeetup-project-Tests folder.
 2. Run the runtests_local.cmd file
 3. This will extend the container you created in the previous step, run your unit tests and check your code coverage.
 The code coverage results can be found in C:/ml_temp/artifacts/test_results  These are standard pytest and pytest-cov result outputs.